Prior to 2016, all Windows users used roaming profiles. Roaming profiles have two main advantages: most important user data is

 - After IT Support says the switch has been made, restart your computer.
 Expect the logon process to take awhile.

-- Click the Start menu and start typing “advanced system settings”; click to bring up that control menu.
+- To check if the migration of your profile was made, click the Start menu and start typing “view advanced system settings”; click to bring up that control menu.
 You should be on the “Advanced” tab of “System Properties”.
 In the center, under “User Profiles”, click “Settings”.

 - You will see all of the profiles stored on this computer.
 Yours will say “Roaming” for both “Type” and “Status”.
 Click “Change type” and set it to “Local”.